fe-data/fe-docs/docs/usage/tools.rst

    .. grid-item::

-       Select the events from which all orders are to be downloaded.
-The file is downloaded in csv format.
+       Select the events from which to download all orders.
+The file will be downloaded in .csv format.

 ----